frequency-chain/docs/pages/Networks/Collator.md

 ### Suggested Minimums

 - **CPU**
-  - AMD64/x86-64 compatible;
+  - AMD64/x86-64 compatible
-    - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen);
+    - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen)
-    - 4 physical cores @ 3.4GHz;
+    - 4 physical cores @ 3.4GHz.
-    - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
+    - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)
-  - ARM64 compatible
-    - ARM64 binaries are available, we do not yet have specific CPU suggestions.
 - **Storage**
-  - An NVMe SSD of 1 TB
+  - NVMe SSD of 1 TB
   - In general, the latency is more important than the throughput.
 - **Memory**
-  - 32GB DDR4 ECC.
+  - 32GB DDR4 ECC
 - **System**
-  - Linux Kernel 5.16 or newer.
+  - Linux Kernel 5.16 or newer
 - **Network**
-  - The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
+  - The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s)
 - **Clock Synchronization**
   - The system clock must be within a margin of the other collators.
   - It is suggested to use [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) or another similar method of maintaining clock synchronization.